What is IoT and how does it work?

 - Computing power: There will be two times more data created in the next five years, compared to since the start of digital storage.
 To use and leverage all that data, modern businesses demand ever-increasing amounts of memory and processing power.
 The race to achieve this has been fast and competitive and has driven the growing relevance and applicability of IoT.

 - Big Data technology: Since the 1980s, the world’s data, as well as the computer technology needed to store it, has grown exponentially.
-Advances in databases and analysis tools have allowed massive volumes of data generated from IoT devices, smart vehicles, and equipment to be processed and analyzed in real time.
+Advances in databases and analysis tools have allowed massive volumes of data generated from IoT devices, smart vehicles, and equipment to be processed and analysed in real time.
 This speed and capacity is essential for the Internet of Things.

-- AI and machine learning: These technologies provide the ability to not only manage and process vast amounts of IoT data, but to analyze and learn from it.
-Big Data is the favorite food of artificial intelligence and machine learning.
+- AI and machine learning: These technologies provide the ability to not only manage and process vast amounts of IoT data, but to analyse and learn from it.
+Big Data is the favourite food of artificial intelligence and machine learning.
 The bigger and more diverse the data sets, the more robust and accurate the insights and intel that AI-powered advanced analytics can deliver.
 The rise in IoT devices has very much grown alongside the advancement of artificial intelligence and its appetite for the data they deliver.

 - Cloud computing: Just as connectivity was integral to the development of the Internet of Things, the rise of cloud computing has also been closely tied to its evolution.
 With the ability to deliver processing power and high-volume storage on demand, cloud IoT services paved the way for IoT devices to gather and transmit increasingly large and complex data sets.